yanbenjamin/Wordle-Engine/README.md

 # Wordle-Solver
-Automated program for attempting the Wordle game.
+Automated program for playing the Wordle game.